sebastianrothbucher/SpreadsheetInSync/README.md

 # SpreadsheetInSync
 Real-time collaboration in/between two spreadsheet applications (Excel and OpenOffice.org Calc) plus web interface with CouchDB (or Cloudant).
 You keep working in the application you know, and you keep your files - but you have team sync in real time now!
+Essentially, the plugin synchronizes spreadsheets in real-time.

 ## What can you do with it?
 The plugin (for Excel and OpenOffice.org Calc) allow parallel work on a spreadsheet with copies simultanously open on several computers.
 Whatever structure and setup you need to get the job done, you're free to do it!